 November 9th: After destroying 15 Allied ships and harassing Indian ports, the German light cruiser SMS Emden is located and sunk by the Australian cruiser HMAS Sydney.

-December 25th: Soldiers in various locations on the Western Front call an unofficial ‘Christmas truce’.
+December 25th: Soldiers in various locations on the Western Front pause fighting for an unofficial ‘Christmas truce’.

 January 19th: The first German Zeppelin (airship) bombing raid against English territory.

 January 28th: A German cruiser sinks an American cargo vessel, William P. Frye, near Brazil.
 The Frye was carrying wheat destined for England and the sinking increases calls for the US to enter the war.
 Germany later apologises for the incident.

 February 4th: Berlin announces a blockade of the British Isles, with all ships, Allied or neutral, considered targets for German U-boats.